-I purchased my first pair of Salomon Men’s X Ultra LTR GTX Hiking Shoes in December 2015.
+I purchased my first pair of Salomon X Ultra LTR GTX Hiking Shoes in December 2015.
 While the tread wore out at the back eventually, I wore them (almost) every day for two years.
 I was very happy with my choice, so happy in fact that I bought my second pair in November 2017 and my third pair in September 2019.
-They must be good.
-Sandra and I both swear by our shoes.
-She has the equavilent female version.
+They must be good: Sandra and I both swore by our shoes.
+She had the equivalent female version.

 In addition to my shoes, I needed a pair of footwear for warmer climates (and the beach) and to protect my feet from athlete’s foot when using communal showers.
-I was looking for something lightweight with minimal heal to the toe height difference.
+I was looking for something lightweight with a minimal heel to the toe height difference.

-I initially purchased the Xero Cloud sandals in August 2015.
-They were definitely minimalist, but I ended up constantly (re-)adjusting the straps.
-Still, I liked the concept of the Xero footwear and replaced my original sandals with the Xero Z-Trek in September 2017.
+I initially purchased the Xero Shoes Cloud sandals in August 2015.
+They were minimalist, but I ended up constantly (re-)adjusting the straps.
+Still, I liked the concept of the Xero Shoes footwear and replaced my original sandals with the Xero Shoes Z-Trek in September 2017.
 And I have been very happy with them.

 While not a mandatory item, good sunglasses protect your eyes from harmful UV rays, keep flying bugs out of your eyes, and prevent squinting.

 Fit – The temple arms should not be too tight (to cause you headaches) or too loose (to fall off your head when you tip it forward)